Emil Johansson returns to Red Bull Rampage: “I want to be a top contender”

 Get a glimpse into the Red Bull Rampage experience with Emil Johansson.

-Hi Emil.
-A perfect Crankworx season, a historic amount of wins and more world titles - how does it feel after your 2023 season?
+It was a perfect Crankworx season for you, with a historic amount of wins and more world titles – how do you feel after your 2023 season?

+Red Bull Rampage is such a unique event and I want to go there and learn, gather and build experience for the future

-Despite it being two completely different competitions, can you take anything with you from your Slopestyle season into Red Bull Rampage?
+Despite it being two completely different competitions, can you take anything from your Slopestyle season into Red Bull Rampage?

 Why do you want to compete at Red Bull Rampage again?